bjornarprytz/bjornarprytz.github.io/trails/_posts/2021-03-24-sensor-bot.md

 > vscode\extensions\vsciot-vscode.vscode-arduino-0.4.0\out\src\serialmonitor\serialMonitor.js

-After some testing, it seems there's a bug, which causes the Serial Monitor to mangle output from the Arduino until I use the `changeBaudRate()` function (through the Arduino extension).
+After some testing, it seems there's a bug, which causes the Serial Monitor to mangle output from the Arduino until I use the [changeBaudRate()](https://github.com/microsoft/vscode-arduino/blob/master/src/serialmonitor/serialMonitor.ts#L177) function.
 After that, the serial monitor works as desired.

 ## Programming the Board

 I tried using the included examples in the Arduino extension, but they use the [WiFi.h](https://www.arduino.cc/en/Reference/WiFi) library, did not seem to fit my model.
-Instead, I'm going to use [WiFiNINA.h](https://www.arduino.cc/en/Reference/WiFiNINA) that's explained here
+Instead, I'm going to use [WiFiNINA.h](https://www.arduino.cc/en/Reference/WiFiNINA).
+It was very easy adding the library through the Arduino Library Manager.